TouchDesigner/TouchEngine-UE/docs/how-tos/work-with-CHOPs.md

 You don't necessarily have to use nodes when working with UStructs.
 You can work on pins directly and use the worflows that you prefer or that seem fit for your specific cases.

 You can also split / recombine pins on CHOP Channels.

+**Note** that working with Get Channel, Get Num Samples **comes at a performance cost**.
+Those methods are helper that can be used on small datasets (read, small number of samples / channels).
+Users should prefer working with traditional getters, by ref, on larger sets.